Constructor: Evans Clinchy

 THEME: none

-Word of the Day: TRAVE (
+Word of the Day: TRAVE (2D: Architectural crossbeam) —

 n.

-- (Architecture.)
+1. (Architecture.)

-- A crossbeam.
+2. A crossbeam.

-- A section, as of a ceiling, formed by crossbeams.
+3. A section, as of a ceiling, formed by crossbeams.

 A wooden frame used to confine a horse being shod.